Myrmex/alatius-macronizer-api/README.md

 (you can specify version like ... `install postgresl-14`).

-Check if service is running (<https://askubuntu.com/questions/50621/can-not-connect-to-postgresql-listening-on-port-5432>:
+To check if the database service is running (<https://askubuntu.com/questions/50621/can-not-connect-to-postgresql-listening-on-port-5432>:

 ```bash
 netstat -nlp | grep 5432